Tacitus: Public life, marriage, and literary career

 As a young man, Tacitus studied rhetoric in Rome to prepare for a career in law and politics; like Pliny, he may have studied under Quintilian (c.
 35 AD – c.
 100).
 In 77 or 78, he married Julia Agricola, daughter of the famous general Agricola.

 Little is known of their domestic life, save that Tacitus loved hunting and the outdoors.
 He started his career (probably the latus clavus, mark of the senator) under Vespasian (r.
 69–79), but entered political life as a quaestor in 81 or 82 under Titus.

 He advanced steadily through the cursus honorum, becoming praetor in 88 and a quindecimvir, a member of the priestly college in charge of the Sibylline Books and the Secular Games.
 He gained acclaim as a lawyer and as an orator; his skill in public speaking ironically counterpoints his cognomen, Tacitus ("silent").

 He served in the provinces from c.
 89 to c.
 93, either in command of a legion or in a civilian post.
-He and his property survived Domitian's reign of terror (81–96), but the experience left him jaded and perhaps ashamed at his own complicity, installing in him the hatred of tyranny evident in his works.
+He and his property survived Domitian's reign of terror (81–96), but the experience left him jaded and perhaps ashamed at his own complicity, instilling in him the hatred of tyranny evident in his works.
 The Agricola, chs.
 44–45, is illustrative:

 Agricola was spared those later years during which Domitian, leaving now no interval or breathing space of time, but, as it were, with one continuous blow, drained the life-blood of the Commonwealth...
 It was not long before our hands dragged Helvidius to prison, before we gazed on the dying looks of Mauricus and Rusticus, before we were steeped in Senecio's innocent blood.
 Even Nero turned his eyes away, and did not gaze upon the atrocities which he ordered; with Domitian it was the chief part of our miseries to see and to be seen, to know that our sighs were being recorded...